jildertviet/SuperColliderEssentiaUGens/README.md

 make
 ~~~
 # Disclaimer
 The C++ code is quite old, experimental and messy.
-Hopefully I'll change this, but hopefully this example still demonstrates the succesfull implementation of Essentia within SuperCollider
+Hopefully I'll change this.
+However, this example still demonstrates the succesfull implementation of Essentia within SuperCollider